Missing All Teeth

 All-on-4 by Dr. Bec

-All-on-4 refers to a full arch of beautiful, strong teeth that are mounted to 4 implants in the jaw.
-People who want to minimize bone loss will choose an All-on-6 variation that uses six implants.
-This option stops bone loss immediately, is not susceptible to further tooth decay.
+All-on-4 refers to a full arch of beautiful, strong teeth that are mounted to minimum 4 implants in the jaw.
+Bone loss is minimized when additional implants are placed, most frequently 6 implants.
+This option stops bone loss immediately and is not susceptible to further tooth decay.
 All-on-4 is highly stable, secure and strong.
 Plus, All-on-4 is half the cost of replacing all your teeth with individual implants!

 How do I pick the right implant dentist for my case?